wessle/costaware/README.md

 ## Getting Started

-The main directory contains a script called `demo.py` that can be used to run the same experiments used for the experimental portion of the paper.
-Depending on the argument that is passed to it, `demo.py` will use the scripts and configuration files in the `examples` directory to launch an experiment.
+The main directory contains a script called `demo.py` that can be used to run the same experiments described in the experimental portion of the paper.
+Based on the argument passed to it, `demo.py` uses the scripts and configuration files in the `examples` directory to launch an experiment.
 For example, if

 ```python demo.py synthetic```